Pimientos del Piquillo Rellenos de Queso de Cabra

 4. 04

-Transfer the peppers to a warm serving platter using a small offset spatula, spoon the mingled pan juices over the top, and garnish with flaky sea salt and fresh parsley.
+Transfer the peppers to a warm serving platter, spoon the mingled juices over the top, and finish with flaky sea salt and fresh parsley.

 Notes